overwolf/overwolf.github.io/docs/api/overwolf-streaming.md

 * [overwolf.streaming.enums.indication_type](#indication_type-enum) Enum

+## Basic streaming usage flow

-## The basic usage flow should be:
+The basic usage flow should be:

 ### 1. Register to the onStopStreaming